This and That and That

 “No, no problem,” he said.

-So they wheeled back a few aisles and went to the pizza section.
+They wheeled to the pizza section.

 The woman opened the case and took a box.